 "We have a small but active ex-pat community.
 We have a ladies lunch group once a month to hear speakers on local issues and meet other expats, plus keep up on what is happening in town.
 We have a couples group that has dinners every Thursday at different restaurants also to meet the other ex-pats.
 We have golf groups, tennis, bridge, cards, a church service or two in English.
 We also have a new Gold's gym.
 The university of Colima has a great music department that has brought us some classical music concerts the last few years, this year we are having Romeo and Juliet.
-We have many great restaurants and most have live music and dancing," said a retiree who moved to Manzanillo, Mexico.
+We have many great restaurants and most have live music and dancing," explained one retiree living in Manzanillo.

 What advice do overseas retirees have for others considering retiring abroad?

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 - What do I need to know before moving to Manzanillo?